LucHermitte/mu-template/README.md

 ### Note: regarding [COC](https://github.com/neoclide/coc.nvim)

-Since v.4.4.0, µTemplate delegates the selection of its snippets to COC.
+Since v.4.4.0, µTemplate delegates the selection of its snippets to COC, when COC is detected.

 ## Credits
   * Gergely Kontra is the author of the first version of µTemplate.